 The ambition in such projects is to create an eternal feedback loop - a virtuous cycle of continuous learning and improvement.
-"Digitalization and digital solutions are catalysts," says Michael Combach, Vice President at Siemens Advanta Consulting.
-"They boost the impact and effectiveness of companies' sustainability actions."
+"Digitalization and digital

-Digitalization is not Facebook, Twitter, and the rest - in reality, it is the basis on which we will optimize our lives.
+Digitalization is not Facebook, Twitter, and the rest-in reality, it is the basis on which we will optimize our lives.